HaydenFaulkner/VideoYOLO/README.md

 <h2 align='center'>Datasets</h2>

 <p align="center">
 The currently supported datasets are - <a href="http://host.robots.ox.ac.uk/pascal/VOC/">Pascal VOC</a>, <a href="http://cocodataset.org/">MS-COCO</a>, <a href="http://image-net.org/challenges/LSVRC/2017/download-images-1p39.php">ImageNet-DET</a> and <a href="http://image-net.org/challenges/LSVRC/2017/download-images-1p39.php">ImageNet-VID</a>.
-You can utilised the datasets separately or combine them together to make a single dataset.
+You can utilise the datasets separately or <a href="datasets#a-combined-dataset"><b>combine</b></a> them together to make a single dataset.
 The table below presents some of the statistics for the datasets:
 </p>